Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Located in the middle of the pedestrian zone, the Hotel Post is ideal for anyone who likes to stay centrally and stroll through the town in the evening.
 Historically interesting: King Ludwig II stayed here on his way to Linderhof Palace.
 Today, the hotel combines tradition with a very good location - perfect for exploring Murnau on foot.

-I myself stayed in Riedhausen, between Murnau and Seehausen, in the small family guesthouse Haus Andre - and felt very comfortable there.
-The location is quiet, the rooms bright and friendly, with solid wood furniture and a balcony.
-The bathrooms are older, but everything was spotlessly clean.
-In addition, the prices are fair and the atmosphere is pleasant and personal.
-Also ideal for a vacation with a dog and for cyclists.
-A real insider tip for anyone who likes it uncomplicated and cozy.
+I stayed in Riedhausen, between Murnau and Seehausen, at the small family-run guesthouse Haus Andre — and felt very comfortable there.
+The location is quiet, the rooms are bright and furnished with solid wood furniture and balconies.
+The bathrooms are somewhat dated, but everything was impeccably clean.
+Fair prices and a pleasant, personal atmosphere make it a true insider tip — especially suitable for travelers with dogs, and for cyclists.

-One thing first: In Murnau, it is almost impossible to get a table in the evening - especially at weekends - without a reservation.
-This is still true even in October.
-If you want to eat out spontaneously, you should either make a reservation in advance or be out and about very early in the evening - ideally around 6 pm at the latest.
+One important note first: In Murnau, it is almost impossible to get a table in the evening - especially at weekends - without a reservation.
+If you plan to dine out spontaneously, either reserve in advance or arrive early (around 6 p.m. at the latest).

 Il Duetto